How To Reduce Dust In Car Interior? (THE GUIDE)

 Regularly Clean Your Vehicle

 It’s much easier to keep a clean car cleaner than it’s to clean a dirty car every time.
 It takes less than 5 minutes to vacuum a car if it’s not too dirty.
-For that, I like to use handheld car vacuums (check my recommendations).
-If it gets too dirty, it may even take 30 minutes to do the same thing.
+For that, I like to use handheld car vacuums.

 There are thousands of different interior dressings out there, and while many of them look great, they’ll just attract more dirt and dust to surfaces.
 High-quality interior dressings will always be anti-static, which means that they’ll prevent the dust from sticking to areas where these dressings are applied.

-One of the best anti-static car interior dressings out there is 303 Automotive Protectant (check the price on Amazon now), which I highly recommend to all of you guys.
+One of the best anti-static car interior dressings out there is 303 Automotive Protectant, which I highly recommend to all of you guys.
 It doesn’t leave the unnatural shiny finish as some other products do, which is fantastic.
 After application, the car interior trim will look like a new one.

 Cheap dressings usually attract dust, and they’re extremely sticky.
-The type of products you should generally avoid is those cheap “cockpit spray” cans that promise you a nice smell and high gloss.
-They’re usually very low-quality and all the dust will stick to them.
+The type of products you should generally avoid are those cheap “cockpit spray” cans that promise you a nice smell and high gloss.
+They’re usually very low-quality, and all the dust will stick to them.

 Turn On Recirculation Through Dirty Areas

-The main purpose of the recirculation button is to prevent bad smells from the environment to enter your vehicle.
-Luckily, it helps to prevent the dust from coming into your car too.
+The main purpose of the recirculation button is to prevent bad smells from the environment from entering your vehicle.
+Luckily, it helps to prevent dust from coming into your car, too.
 So, if you’re passing through some dusty area, turn the recirculation option on.

 I have already written an article about keeping a car interior clean on a dirty road, so make sure to check it out.